Updated on January 3, 2019.

-Your users should be able to navigate your website seamlessly.
+Your website should provide a good user experience.
+Users should be able to navigate your website seamlessly.
 A great user experience is intuitive and simple.
-If your website navigation feels cluttered, it’s time for a website update.
+Websites that are outdated are difficult to navigate.
 Information should be easy to find and visitors should be able to access it quickly.
-Rethink your site architecture and identify your most visited pages.

-To use the latest apps, plugins, and integrations your site needs to be up to date.
-If all your app needs to do is retrieve information from somewhere else, you may not require a website update.
-However, if you want other apps or websites to be able to make use of your data, you’ll have to fine tune your backend.
-Using API’s can dramatically increase your user experience.
-But don’t expect the latest and greatest API’s to seamlessly integrate with your old infrastructure.
+To use the latest apps, plugins and integrations your site needs to be up to date.
+If you want other apps or websites to be able to make use of your data, you’ll have to fine tune your backend.
+Using API’s can dramatically improve your overall user experience, but recent API’s will not seamlessly integrate with your old infrastructure.

 Integrating your site can also have a great impact on your internal processes.
-Think about connecting your back-office order fulfillment, billing, and CRM systems.
-You can reduce the likelihood of mistakes and confusion.
-Eliminate the need for multiple cumbersome software that doesn’t work well together by updating your website and introducing new integrations.
+By connecting your back-office order fulfillment, billing and CRM systems, you can reduce the likelihood of mistakes and confusion.
+Eliminate the need for cumbersome software that doesn’t work well together by updating your website and introducing new integrations.

 SECURITY.
 SECURITY.
 SECURITY

-Website security has become extremely important.
-There is an increased number of threats and hacks that leave your information and visitors vulnerable.
-New or old, a website can be hacked.
-But an old website relies on older technology, so your chances of a security breach are higher.
+Website security is extremely important.
+With an increased number of threats and hacks, your information and visitors are vulnerable.
+While newer websites can still be hacked, out of date websites rely on older technologies which increase risk of a security breach.
 Adopt the newest security best practices to keep your website protected.

-Migrating your website to https is a MUST.
-If you’re reading this and you’re a little confused, this article does a good job of explaining the benefits of https.
-The ‘S’ at the end of HTTPS stands for ‘Secure’.
+We highly recommend migrating your website to HTTPS.
+If you are unfamiliar with this term or its importance, this article does a great job of explaining the benefits of HTTPS.
+The “S” at the end of HTTPS stands for “secure.”
 It means all communications between your browser and the website are encrypted.
 HTTPS is often used to protect highly confidential online transactions like online banking and online shopping order forms.

-Are you still hosting your own CoLo (colocation) to run your website?
-You’re at a greater risk of breaches than if you moved to the cloud.
-Over the years, cloud providers have drastically improved the security experience.
-Plus, you don’t need to deal with the on-going support and maintenance of your servers.
+If you are still hosting your own CoLo (co-location) to run your website, you may want to consider switching to the Cloud.
+Cloud Computing is beneficial because if/when a server crashes, any valuable information will be backed up.
+Over the years, cloud providers have drastically improved security maintenance.
+Plus, you don’t need to deal with the ongoing support and maintenance of your servers.